Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

 </a>

 ## Changelog
+### June 2017 release
+* Added ability to choose between SharePoint 2013 or 2016
+* Updated SharePointDsc to 1.7
+* Various improvements in SharePoint DSC configuration

 ### May 2017 v2 release
 * SQL machine name is retrieved dynamically in DSC configuration for SP
 * Changed passwods settings so they never expire